• Home

 Chase Cottage Tour Guides

-Starting in 2021, a team of trained FTSF docents began giving tours of the Chase Cottage.
+A team of trained FTSF docents began giving tours of the Chase Cottage in 2021.
 This supported DEEP in its efforts to offer more tours, more often, giving more visitors a glimpse inside this beautiful Cotswold cottage.
-The team, led by Jenny Riggs, also partners with DEEP to open and prepare the house for visitors each spring as well as carefully put it to bed in late autumn.
+The team, led by Jenny Riggs, also partners with DEEP to open and prepare the house for visitors each spring and carefully put it to bed in late autumn.

 Picture